 - Determine the individual or individuals who you want to be in charge of your affairs in event of disability or incapacity.

+Over time, ensuring that your estate plan addresses concerns about becoming disabled in the future may become increasingly important.
+Take these steps to modify your plan.
 We are well versed in the issues that are important to our clients in all stages of life, and we can help to ensure that your estate plan properly reflects your goals.
 We encourage you to view our client testimonials page today to learn more about how we have helped clients in Anaheim and throughout Orange County to update their estate plans.